thetensor-space/thetensor-space.github.io/_events/2024-05-29-TAGA24-Workshop-Resources.md

 <br>
 <a href="https://www.math.colostate.edu/~jwilson/" target="_blank">James B. Wilson</a>, Colorado State University

-I am Professor of Mathematics at Colorado State University, affiliate faculty of the Data Science Research Institute at CSU, and co-organizer of Tensor: Algebra-Geometry-Applications (TAGA24) and its predecessor TACA 19.
+**Bio**: I am Professor of Mathematics at Colorado State University, affiliate faculty of the Data Science Research Institute at CSU, and co-organizer of Tensor: Algebra-Geometry-Applications (TAGA24) and its predecessor TACA 19.
 I research algebra and computation with an affinity towards a tensors as a bridge to other fields.
 I have spent time both as a mathematics research and within industry.
 I am <i>big tent</i> minded tensor theorist happy to see progress on applications and theory and open to tensors filled with everything from real numbers to boolean algebras, to subatomic particles.
 I am weakest on the algebrogeometric methods for tensors but I don't mind learning more about this from you.
 Please feel free to call me **James**.

 **Abstract:** An introduction to tensors: notation, vocabulary, basic properties, and the landscape of research.